What Is A Dry Ice Blasting Company?

 Addressing Common Concerns

-Some business owners worry that extreme cold might damage the equipment being cleaned.
-However, scientific studies and years of practical use have shown that the temperature change affects only the surface contaminants.
-The base metal or substrate remains stable, with no chance of thermal stress or cracking.
+Some facility managers worry that extreme cold could damage metal surfaces.
+However, extensive research and practical application have shown that the temperature change primarily affects the contaminant layer.
+The underlying substrate remains stable, with no structural stress or cracking.

 Final Thoughts on Dry Ice Blasting Companies